Ziddykins/LegendOfAetheria/README.md

 A browser-based RPG game written in PHP/JS using the [Bootstrap 5.3 framework](https://github.com/twbs), with a heavily modified version of [AdminLTE](https://github.com/ColorlibHQ/AdminLTE) for the administrative panel, which I've tailored to work with PHP and MySQL in a more modular fashion.
 See [Credits](#Credits) for more information on the technology used.

-> [!CAUTION]
-> The current state of the AutoInstaller is: **Not Working** -- Take care when cloning this until this banner is gone.

 # Getting Started

-The recommended method to install and configure LoA is by using the auto-installer, however, the auto installer is pretty hefty and a work-in-progress.
-You may find it easier to go through the manual steps provided below if you find yourself running into issues with the autoinstaller.
+The recommended method to install and configure LoA is by using the auto-installer, however, manual instructions will be provided.

 Please report any bugs found and they will be addressed.